 Thank you.
 Thank you for everything you've done for our family.
 And please know that the work you do, your daily work, is remarkable and transcendent."

 Dorrie Lamarr - My experience as a trainee and intern at Cheerful Helpers has been invaluable.
 The staff's inclusiveness and collaboration adds depth to a lifelong learning experience for anyone in the mental health field.
 As an MFT intern, the Cheerful Helpers Team offers continual support while generously fostering the opportunity for me to find my own voice as a therapist.

 Diana Georger - My internship at Cheerful Helpers has set a standard for commitment to the client and family that will be the basis for my career.
 It is a unique internship in that it has offered me an opportunity to learn collaboratively every day with staff and fellow interns in a therapeutic classroom, publicly.
 I did not learn behind a closed door.
 For the past three years, instead, I had the unique (and sometimes uncomfortable) opportunity to be witnessed and supported everyday in the presence of more experienced and less experienced mental health professionals.
 We all worked together with the children.
-The experience reinforced for me the importance of a multidisciplinary team as well as the valuable impact of several therapists working with, and observing the same child, and further, in Supervision, discussing what was observed each day.
+The experience reinforced for me the importance of a multidisciplinary team as well as the valuable impact of several therapists working with, and observing the same child, and further, in supervision, discussing what was observed each day.
 The classroom was fluid and the four hour day was rich with interactions between children, between therapists, and between children with therapists.
-There is a tremendous opportunity for study here which includes the CH Social Skills model, exceptional play therapy experience, co- facilitating family sessions, BEIG groups, parent group, Case Conferences, written evaluations for Regional Center and IEP's.
+There is a tremendous opportunity for study here which includes the CH Social Skills model, exceptional play therapy experience, co-facilitating family sessions, BEIG groups, parent group, and case conferences.